fmbot-discord/docs/docs/guildsettings/index.md

     `.fmtoggleservercommand whoknows`

 ---

-### .fmprefix
+### .prefix

-It's possible to change the .fmbot .`fm` prefix.
-This isn't supported everywhere and we don't generally recommend it, but it's still an option for those who want it.
+This command allows you to change the .fmbot prefix on your server.

-To disable the prefix, use the `prefix` command without any prefix behind it.
-You can also mention the bot, that will always work regardless of prefix.
+To disable your custom prefix, use the `prefix` command without any prefix behind it.

+Note that you can always mention the bot, this will work regardless of prefix.

 !!! note "Examples"
-    `.fmprefix`
+    `.prefix`

-    `.fmprefix !`
+    `.prefix !`

     `@.fmbot prefix`